GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/notes/notes.md

 > - Automated resiliency testing fully integrated into CI/CD environment
 > - Resiliency failure results in build failure
 > - Automated resiliency testing and DR failover testing enabled in production environment

+> by the time you are at level five you are completely automated and literally the only support that someone in sre or SiteOps have to give you is a few hours of engineer time to ensure that the right buttons are clicked.